|

 ![]() |

 Once leaving the main road, the traffic disappears.
-Down is our camp place in Tsar Simeonovo - the volleyball ground.
-In the morning the village major brought us cups of coffee, we spoke about our trip. |
+Below can be seen our camp place in Tsar Simeonovo, the volleyball ground.
+In the morning the village major brought us coffee and we spoke about our trip. |

 ||

-Tsar Simeon is a low place, so a concrete walls are built near the river.
-No any problems to supply with food and water in the little villages along the road. |
+Tsar Simeon is low in elevation.
+Concrete walls are built near the river.
+There are not any problems accessing food and water in the little villages along the road. |

 ||

-A little restaurant is located between Tsar Simeon and Botevo, they offer fish meals, the fish is worked in Danube river. | ||
+A little restaurant is located between Tsar Simeon and Botevo.
+They offer fish meals.
+The fish comes from the Danube river. |

 ||

-After Dobri Dol the traffic disappear totally. | ||
+After Dobri Dol the traffic disappears totally. | ||

-This route is very popular among EU bicyclists - down are 2 guys from Italy we met here. | ||
+This route is very popular among EU bicyclists. | ||

-Information for Lom: http://www.visitbulgaria.net/en/lom/lom.html Next to the river you can find out a nice garden and |
+Information for Lom: http://www.visitbulgaria.net/en/lom/lom.html Next to Danube River you can find a nice garden and 2 - 3 hotels.
+There are shops for bicycle parts, tires and tubes. |

 Leaving Lom the road crosses Lom River.
-My camp place next to the river. | ||
+My camp place next to the river. |

 ٭An opportunity BELOGRADCHIK